Energy Management Explained

-- Energy Management Team.
-A collective of representatives at all operational levels of the organization that have been appointed to improve energy management behaviours and to encourage compliance to new or evolving energy management policies.
-These representatives will invite feedback from all stakeholder groups, to ensure considerations are included where appropriate within the energy management system.
+- EM Team.
+A collective of representatives at all operational levels of the organization that have been appointed to improve energy management behaviours and to encourage compliance to new or evolving EM policies.
+BC hydro representatives will invite feedback from all stakeholder groups, to ensure considerations are included where appropriate within the EM system.
 The energy management team must include at least one member of senior management, who regularly reviews team findings and progress against energy management system objectives.

 - Action Plan.
 A forecast of opportunities for improvement that include a timescale and responsibilities, along with a validation statement of the method to verify whether an improvement in energy performance has been made, and a validation statement as to the method for verifying the results.